MTDOJRP/docs/docs/introduction/getting-started.md

 2. Authorize the CAD platform to access your Discord account.
 3. Create a password for your CAD account.

-:::tip
+:::tip Your CAD Username
-**Note:** Your username will be your Discord username.
+Your username will become your Discord username.

-This will be handy when you're in-game and try signing in using `F4`!
+This will be handy when you're in-game and try to sign-in using `F4`!
 :::

 ## 🚶 **Creating a Citizen**